 Expand into Europe with Confidence—and an Experienced Expansion Partner

-Prior to answering a number of questions from attendees, Rob concluded his remarks by highlighting the flexibility Velocity Global’s International PEO (Professional Employer Organization) solution offers businesses—no matter where they are in their global expansion journey.
+Prior to answering a number of questions from attendees, Rob concluded his remarks by highlighting the flexibility Velocity Global’s Employer of Record solution offers businesses—no matter where they are in their global expansion journey.

-If you’d like to learn more about Global Mobility Solutions’ expansion services and Velocity Global’s International PEO solution, reach out to us today to take the first step towards your European expansion.
+If you’d like to learn more about Global Mobility Solutions’ expansion services and Velocity Global’s Employer of Record solution, reach out to us today to take the first step towards your European expansion.